LordAshes/TaleSpire-RuleSet5EPlugin/README.md

 		 Secret, GM - No speech bubble or chat message to everyone.
 Only GM sees results with breakdown.
 "roll" is a Roll object that determines the roll that is made when this attack is selected.
 Uses the #D#+# or #D#-# format.
        It should be noted that the number before D is not optional.
 For example, 1D20 cannot be abbreviated with D20.
+"range" indicates the end of short range and maximum distance separated by a slash.
+Used for range attack.
+For melee
+        attacks this value is ignored and the reach value is used instead.
 "info" is a optional string parameter that determines extra information for the roll.
 For attacks, this holds the name of
        the animation that is to be played.
 If not specified for attack, the attack type is used to determine the animation.
 "link" is a Roll object links to the Roll damage object.
 This follows the same rules as a Roll object except the type